Bradydawg/hubcore/README.md

 modify a users displayname. **Note** This only applies to plugins that modify a users displayname, plugins that modify a users prefix or suffix will NOT cause errors.
 HubCore will also not work with any plugins that use the commands listed below, such as private message plugins.
+Hub Core will also not work with any plugins that modify or place anything in the users hotbar, as it relies on the hotbar to add the navigator compass, and other features.

 ## "What features are you planning for HubCore?"
 Nothing at the moment!
 Stay tuned.